MIT-Emerging-Talent/ET6-CDSP-group-05-repo/5_communication_strategy/policy_brief.md

 ## ⚠️ Limitations & Data Uncertainty

-While our analysis draws from UNESCO datasets and local studies in Bangladesh, gaps remain in data coverage for remote rural areas and marginalized groups.s.
+While our analysis draws from UNESCO datasets and local studies in Bangladesh, gaps remain in data coverage for remote rural areas and marginalized groups.
 Self-reported school data may understate the severity of learning loss, particularly in under-resourced regions.
 Additionally, extrapolating findings from Bangladesh to all LMICs introduces uncertainties due to variations in infrastructure, teacher capacity, and digital access.

 ---